Tanglewood Park

-Tanglewood Park is a recreation center and park in Clemmons, Forsyth County, North Carolina, USA.
-It is located on the Yadkin River between Clemmons and Bermuda Run.
+Tanglewood Park is a recreation center and park in Clemmons, North Carolina, United States.
+It is located on the Yadkin River between Clemmons and Bermuda Run, North Carolina.
 It is home to the annual "Tanglewood Festival of Lights," a display of lights in the wintertime celebrating the holidays.
 Additional attractions include the Tanglewood Park Arboretum and Rose Garden, a public pool, a dog park, horse stables, and Mallard Lake for fishing and paddleboat renting.
 Tanglewood has two golf courses, the Championship Course (designed by Robert Trent Jones, Sr.) and the Reynolds Course.
 The former hosted the PGA Championship in 1974, won by Lee Trevino, with Jack Nicklaus one stroke back.

 Festival of Lights

 A Festival of Lights display on one of Tanglewood Park's lakes.

 Tanglewood Park's Festival of Lights is an outside drive-thru light show open to the public every winter.
 Visitors can drive their own vehicles through the course or take a hay ride for a fee.
 The light show at Tanglewood started in 1992 with a grant from the Z. Smith Reynolds Charitable Trust as well as funds raised by the Tanglewood Park Foundation.
 In its early days, the Festival of Lights was a 1.5 mi route with 25 light displays.
 The route is approximately 4 mi long adorned with about 180 displays (70 of which are animated).
 An estimated 300,000 visitors converged at Tanglewood Park for the 2001 Festival of Lights as the event celebrated its 10th Anniversary and honored those who died on September 11, 2001.
 Today, over a million lights complete the light show.
 The festival has been recognized as a "Top 20 Event in the Southeast" and a "Top 100 Event in North America".